Acts 5:27-29 (KJV)

 In this lesson, we will examine each of the five solas and explain the difference between the teachings of the Roman Church and the churches or the Protestant reformation.

-When the Roman Cardinal assigned to interrogate Martin Luther at his trial asked him by what authority he objected to the teachings of the church, Martin Luther proclaimed that was on the authority of scripture.
-In his answer lay the seeds of belief in “Scripture Alone”.
+When the Roman Cardinal assigned to interrogate Martin Luther at his trial asked him by what authority he objected to the teachings of the church, Martin Luther proclaimed that it was on the authority of scripture.
+The seed of belief in “Scripture Alone” laid in his answer.

-The Roman Catholic Church believed in other sources of authority that were equal to the bible, including tradition, the pope, and council or bishops.
-Through those, they adopted new teachings which were not contained in scripture.
+The Roman Catholic Church believed in other sources of authority that were equal to the bible, including tradition, words spoken by the pope, and statements issued by church councils.
+Through those things, the Roman church adopted new teachings which were not contained in scripture.
 On that basis, the church introduced the doctrine of indulgences, by which people could be forgiven of their sins by paying money to the church.
-Indulgences was just one of many teachings created by the church which had no basis in scripture.
-Purgatory, confession, penance, transubstantiation, prayer to the saints, and more are all examples of teachings with no basis in scripture.
+Indulgences was just one of many teachings created by the Roman church which had no basis in scripture.
+Purgatory, confession, penance, transubstantiation, prayer to the saints, are all examples of teachings with no basis in scripture.
+And those are just a few of the teachings they created which could not be found in scripture.

 The reformers belief in “Scripture Alone” did not mean no value was placed on tradition or the historic writings of church teachers.
 But it did mean that all other sources were subjected to the ultimate authority of the scripture.
 The reformers rejected any teaching that could not be clearly supported by scripture.
 And their statement of “Scripture Alone” was how they explained their belief.